phylum-dev/cli/README.md

     version     Display application version
 ```

-## Releases
+## Installation
 Releases of phylum are statically-built for linux x64.

-## Installation
-Currently, releases of phylum are statically-built for linux x64.
 If you need another architecture, see the section below on Building.

 An install script is provided for both releases and git versions.
 The script creates a `$HOME/.phylum` directory and copies the required files.

 This script also **adds the .phylum directory to the user's PATH** on bash.

 ## Building
-Phylum-cli is written in Rust, so you'll need a recent Rust installation to build it.
+Phylum is written in Rust, so you'll need a recent Rust installation to build it.
 [Install Rust](https://www.rust-lang.org/tools/install)
 1. Clone repository
 ```sh
 git clone https://github.com/phylum-dev/cli